khulnasoft/integrations-core/nfsstat/README.md

 ### Installation

-The NFSstat check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your servers.
+The NFSstat check is included in the [Khulnasoft Agent][2] package, so you don't need to install anything else on your servers.

 ### Configuration